nutellayan/cwWorld/use-cases/use-case-3.md

-# USE CASE: 3 Generate Population Report for Top 4 Countries by Region organized by popuation
+# USE CASE: 3 Generate Country Population in a region organized by Population

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-*As an employee, I require a report detailing all countries within a particular region, ordered by population size from largest to smallest.
-The report should include the top 4 countries from each region, so that I can analyze population distributions within regions.*
+*As an employer, I want to generate a report listing all countries in a region sorted by population.*

 ### Scope